monetha/ico-analyzer-web-app/README.md

 You can read more about the Reputation layer [here](https://github.com/monetha/reputation-layer)

 Monetha’s ICO Analyzer demonstrates a simplified use case for the Reputation layer.
-It allows the user to create a Reputation Passport for an ICO and make a data request.
+It allows the user to create a Reputational Identity for an ICO and make a data request.
 Monetha, which functions as a Facts Provider, aggregates (using the websites icorating.com and etherscan.io) and calculates defined metrics and insights.
 The results are then displayed in the form of a simple pass/fail check, summarising the plurality of criteria involved in the analysis.

 ### Payment layer